SamerAKhusein/News-App/README.md

 - Create a new Pull Request

+### License

+News App is open source software licensed under the MIT license.
+See the [LICENSE](https://opensource.org/license/mit/) file for more information.

 ### Contact

 If you have any questions or feedback about News App, please contact us at samerakhusein@gmail.com .